-In 2019, global box office revenue amounted to 42.2 billion U.S. dollars, marking an increase from the previous year.
-This is a trend which has been ongoing for over a decade, with 2009’s figure of 29.4 billion having grown by around one to two billion per year.
-Box office revenue from the United States and Canada accounted for 11.4 billion dollars of the global total, significantly more than any other world region.
+The impact of cinema closures in 2020 meant that global box office revenue amounted to just 12 billion U.S. dollars, marking a sharp decrease from previous years, breaking the trend which has been ongoing for over a decade.
+Box office revenue from the United States and Canada accounted for 2.2 billion dollars of the global total, outstripped for the first time by China.
 In fact, countries ranked in the top five leading box office markets in the world (including the United Kingdom and South Korea, but excluding China) contributed less than two billion dollars each to the worldwide figure.
 This is not to say however that markets outside of Hollywood fail to produce quality cinema – one look at the Indian film industry, specifically Bollywood, reveals just how successful movies produced outside North America can be.

 Insights: international cinema

 Movie fans who branch out beyond North American productions will know that there is so much more to cinema than Hollywood.
 Whilst such films are shown in movie theaters across the globe and arguably attract more commercial success and popularity than productions from other countries, it never hurts to explore beyond the mainstream.